There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 - Make sure you have plenty of gas before entering the parks.
 Most don’t have gas available and you don’t want to be stranded in the cold.

-Have you been to any of these parks in the winter?
+Have you been to any of these national parks in the winter?
 Which ones?
-Do you like visiting the parks in the winter or do you prefer summer?
+Do you like visiting the national parks in the winter or do you prefer summer?
 What is your favorite park to visit in the winter?